Two-Level Distributed Interference Management for Large-Scale HAPS-Empowered vHetNets: Numerical Results and Discussion

 In this section, we evaluate the performance of the proposed distributed PFBWD algorithm in HAPS-empowered vHetNets and compare it against both standalone terrestrial networks and the centralized approach.
 The standalone terrestrial network refers to a scenario where no HAPS is involved.
-In the case of a centralized algorithm, the original problem is solved using the SCA framework, which incorporates some RLT, as detailed in \cite{Our-WCL}.
+Integrating HAPS into terrestrial networks under a harmonized spectrum introduces strong inter-tier interference, which raises concerns regarding potential performance degradation compared to standalone terrestrial networks.
+Therefore, it is essential to benchmark the proposed system model against a standalone terrestrial network.
+Moreover, comparisons with the centralized algorithm are necessary since it serves as an upper performance bound, enabling a clear assessment of the optimality loss incurred by distributed implementation.
+In the case of a centralized algorithm, the original problem is solved using the SCA framework, which incorporates some RLT, as detailed in~\cite{Our-WCL}.
 The simulated network consists of four MBSs and one HAPS, deployed over a $4~\text{km} \times 4~\text{km}$ square urban area.
 The HAPS and MBSs are equipped with $8 \times 8$ and $4 \times 4$ MIMO antenna arrays, respectively, and jointly serve $U$ single-antenna UEs in a cell-free architecture.
 The UEs are uniformly distributed across the considered area.
 The remaining simulation parameters and their values are summarized in Table~\ref{tab:SimulationParameters}.
 All results are averaged over $1000$ independent network realizations.
 The algorithm is implemented using CVX parser, which runs on MATLAB, with \texttt{mosek} 9.1.9 as an internal solver~\cite{CVX}.